 The principles of post-graduate study and specialist knowledge are given formative assessment half way through the year.
-These and their research development is summatively assessed before the Easter break and the final thesis assesses a masters level achievement.
+These and their research development is summatively assessed during teaching Block 2 and the final thesis assesses a masters level achievement at the end of the academic year.